omyllymaki/image-classifier/README.md

 Photo classifier based on pretrained CNN model and transfer learning.

-Currently supports only single-label classification.
+Supports both single-label and multi-label classification.

 You can train your own classifier by downloading set of Google images for the target task.